VisionVector/recommenders/README.md

 **Preliminary Comparison**

 We provide a [benchmark notebook](benchmarks/movielens.ipynb) to illustrate how different algorithms could be evaluated and compared.
-In this notebook, the MovieLens dataset is split into training/test sets at a 75/25 ratio using a stratified split.
+In this notebook, MovieLens dataset is splitted into training/test sets at a 75/25 ratio using a stratified split.
 A recommendation model is trained using each of the collaborative filtering algorithms below.
 We utilize empirical parameter values reported in literature [here](http://mymedialite.net/examples/datasets.html).
 For ranking metrics we use `k=10` (top 10 recommended items).
 We run the comparison on a Standard NC6s_v2 [Azure DSVM](https://azure.microsoft.com/en-us/services/virtual-machines/data-science-virtual-machines/) (6 vCPUs, 112 GB memory and 1 P100 GPU).
 Spark ALS is run in local standalone mode.
 In this table we show the results on Movielens 100k, running the algorithms for 15 epochs.

 | Algo | MAP | nDCG@k | Precision@k | Recall@k | RMSE | MAE | R<sup>2</sup> | Explained Variance |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- |